rsinnet/git-lfs-migration/README.md

 pages](https://github.com/git-lfs/git-lfs/tree/main/docs/man).

 Now you have a bare repository just like the remote (and a tarball of it in your home directory for extra backup).
-You can now clone locally and use this mirror instead of the remote.

 ### Adding Git LFS tracking to the default branch